Paras-Mehta007/Intelligent-Voice-Assistant/README.md

-# Intelligent Video Surveillance System
+# Intelligent Voice Assistant

 ## Overview
-The **Intelligent Video Surveillance System** is an AI-powered security and monitoring system that integrates **voice commands, a graphical user interface (GUI), face recognition, and gesture control** for real-time surveillance.
-This system enhances security by allowing users to interact through multiple input methods, ensuring a seamless and efficient monitoring experience.
+The **Intelligent Voice Assistant** is an AI-powered system that integrates **voice commands, a graphical user interface (GUI), and gesture control** for seamless interaction.
+This system enhances user experience by allowing multiple input methods for better accessibility and efficiency.

 ## Features
 ### Phase 1: Basic Voice Assistant